hth313/Calypsi-65816-Foenix/README.md

 There are two parts, one describes that you have a submodule and its related paths.
 The other is the commit hash of the version you are using.

-The commit hash is used when the project is clioned later.
-The actual version used will be checked out.
+The commit hash is used when the project is cloned later.
+That actual version isthe one that will be checked out.

 If you want to make changes to a submodule there are a couple of things to pay attention to:

-1. You probably want to fork the submodule project so you have a place push changes to.
+1. You probably want to fork the submodule project so you have a place where you can push your changes to.

-2. This forked project you should add as a `git remote` and in this case you want to use the SSH URL as you are going to write to your own repository.
+2. You should add this forked version of the project as another `git remote`, e.g.
+   `git remote add <name> <url>` where `<name> is the name you what to call this remote and the `<url>` is the SSH URL the fork you created.

-3. Ensure that you are on some kind of branch and not in a detached head state before you commit.
+3. Ensure that you are on a branch and not in a detached head state before you commit.
 You can do this using `git status`.
-If you are in detached head, check out a branch, e.g. `git checkout main`.
+If you are in detached head state, check out a branch, e.g. `git checkout main`.

 4. Make changes and commit as you would normally do.

-5. Push your changes to your host, e.g. Github or Gitlab.
+5. Push your changes to your code hosting platform, e.g. Github or Gitlab.

-6. Inspect your actual (parent) project, it will have the new commit hash for the changed submodule, you want to commit this in your main project.
+6. Inspect your actual (parent) project.
+It will have the new commit hash for the changed submodule, which you want to commit to your project and also push to your code hosting platform.

 Startup module
 --------------